 Part of the reason that site-finished hardwood floors provide so much value is their long-lifespan with proper maintenance.
 They can be refinished and stained multiple times, so the same floor can provide different looks throughout its life.
 Simple, cost-effective maintenance options also exist with site-finished hardwood floors, such as a screen and coat.
 The screen and coat process involves lightly abrading the top layer of finish, then laying down a fresh coat on top of it.
 This is a great option to keep floors looking new before the need for a full refinish.

 Site-finished hardwood floors are often fairly easy to repair when damaged as boards can often be replaced, and scratches often sand out.
 Water can cause excessive damage to a site-finished hardwood floor, so they are not always the best option for every room in your home (such as bathrooms or basements).
+To learn more about site-finished hardwood floors, check out this blog post about the most important things you should know.

 Bottom Line: site-finished hardwood floors are valuable, beautiful, and long-lasting.
 The installation and sanding process can be messy, but the value they provide is nearly unmatched.